gbxyz/pepper/README.md

 # NAME

-Pepper - A command line EPP client
+Pepper - A command-line EPP client.

 # DESCRIPTION

 Pepper is a command-line client for the EPP protocol.
-It's written in Perl and uses the Net::EPP module.
+It's written in Perl and uses the [Net::EPP](https://metacpan.org/pod/Net::EPP) module.

 # USAGE